Acuña singles home winning run, Braves beat Reds 5-4 in 10

 UP NEXT

 Reds: RHP Sonny Gray (6-6, 3.45 ERA) has held opponents to a .202 batting average in four starts since the All-Star break.
-He received no decision after allowing four runs in 5 1/3 innings of an April 23 start against Atlanta.
+He received a no-decision after allowing four runs in 5 1/3 innings of an April 23 start against Atlanta.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports